-For drivers who explore remote trails or even city streets, you are bound to get a flat or leaking tire eventually.
+Drivers who explore remote trails or even city streets are bound to get flat or leaking tires eventually.
 Having a quality tire repair kit as part of your everyday carry is not a bad idea.

-There are many options to choose from when it comes to off-road tire repair kits.
+There are many options when it comes to off-road tire repair kits.
 Two notable brands are Safety Seal and the ARB Speedy Seal Tire Repair Kit.
-Both are going to offer many of the same features, however, ARB comes with a few more items including pliers and a few other accessories including a steam repair kit.
+Both offer many of the same features; however, ARB comes with a few more items, including pliers and other accessories, including a steam repair kit.

-The highlight of Safety Seal is that their products are made in the USA.
-Not a huge benefit over ARB because we all know ARB makes high-quality products and both have great reviews.
-Either option (the ARB or Safety Seal) is going to be a must-have in my opinion if you frequently explore offroad.
+The highlight of Safety Seal is that its products are made in the USA.
+This is not a huge benefit over ARB because we all know ARB makes high-quality products, and both have great reviews.
+Either option (the ARB or Safety Seal) is going to be a must-have if you frequently explore off-road.

 Tire Repair Kits:

-Smittybilt also makes a pretty nice kit that comes in a zip case that doesn’t take up as much room as the ARB and Safety Seal kit.
+Smittybilt also makes a pretty nice kit that comes in a zip case that takes up less room than the ARB and Safety Seal kits.

 If you want a more compact solution, look at the Smittybilt.
-It comes in a smaller zipper case and can be condensed down into your tool bag or tool case much easier than the larger ARB or Saftey Seal case.
+It comes in a smaller zipper case and can be condensed into your tool bag much easier than the larger ARB or Safety Seal case.

-If I had to purchase over again, I would consider the Smittybilt for this specific reason.
+If I had to purchase it over again, I would consider the Smittybilt for this specific reason.

 UPDATE: 12/3/2019

-The large plastic cases just waste a lot of space in the recovery bag/tool bag.
-You can also take all the items out of the Saftey Seal kit and create your own small MOLLE case as well.
-Maybe an idea for another post.
+The large plastic cases waste a lot of space in the recovery bag/tool bag.
+You can also remove all the items from the Safety Seal kit and create your own small MOLLE case.
+This is maybe an idea for another post.

 Let’s Start: Locate the Tire Leak